Should I Hire a Professional Headshot Photographer or Just Take a Selfie?

 Why This Question Deserves a Real Answer

-I want to be upfront about something before we get into this.
-I'm a Headshot Photographer.
-Headshots are 80% of my entire business.
 I used to shoot weddings, family sessions, maternity, and senior portraits, all of which I loved.
-But when I met my Mentor Peter Hurley and saw what a great headshot could do for someone's personal brand, their business, and honestly their own self-esteem I went all in and niched down to only headshots.
+But when I met my Mentor Peter Hurley and saw what a great headshot could do for someone's personal brand, their business, and honestly their own self-esteem so I went all in and niched down to only headshots.

 Sometimes The Problem Isn’t The Problem